Because…Jack.

 This contributes to why we are so scared of Down syndrome today.

-My heroes are the parents that took their CHILD (not diagnosis) home and raised him or her just like any other child.
-Saw the potential, blazed the trail for all the families like mine, seeing their child as a gift and not the so called ‘burden’ that has been labeled on them for decades.
-Learning patience and purpose, celebrating milestones on a different timeline, seeing others without labels, and experiencing a love that is like no other.
+My heroes are the parents who took their CHILD (not diagnosis) home and raised him or her just like any other child.
+Saw the potential, blazed the trail for all the families like mine, seeing their child as a gift and not the so-called ‘burden’ that has labeled them for decades.

-Over the course of the past six years of learning more about my son and meeting hundreds of new families that are raising a child with Down syndrome, those words have gone from a question to a statement.
+Over the past six years of learning more about my son and meeting hundreds of new families that are raising a child with Down syndrome, those words have gone from a question to a statement.

 Why we are so scared of Down syndrome.